Let's start with Audio Soundbites 14 and go in order from there.

 They will never ask that question, will they?

-Okay, back to the audio sound bites from the debate.
+Okay, back to the audio soundbites from the debate.

-Now, we have one of these situations where you're you're listening to Soundbite Turn, you think Giuliani's doing really well, and a lot of people who watch thought that Mitt Romney came outstanding really well, too.
+And a lot of people who watch thought that Mitt Romney came out standing really well, too.

-Here's a question uh from Stephanopoulos.
+Here's a question from Staff Anopolis.

 Governor Huckabee, what would you bring to the Oval Office?

-I would put the very same frame on my wall in the White House.
+I would put the very same frame on my wall in the White House I did as governor for 10 and a half years.

-It's a frame that has a photo, and underneath the photo it says our boss.
+It's a frame that has a photo, and underneath the photo, it says our boss.

-Every week or so we put the picture of some ordinary Arkansas citizen.
+Every week or so, we put the picture of some ordinary Arkansas citizen.

 And I told our staff, let's never forget who the real boss is.

-I hope every day I'd never forget.
+I hope every day I'd never forget I work for those people.

-I work for those people, they don't work for me.
+They don't work for me.

-I'd like to be the kind of president that's more concerned about the people on Main Street, not just the folks on Wall Street, and we need that kind of Republican running, that kind of Republican winning.
+I'd like to be the kind of president that's more concerned about the people on Main Street, not just the folks on Wall Street.

-I'd never forget who the boss really really is.
+I'd never forget who the boss really, really is.

 Okay, well, you can understand how the viewers watching that.

-Uh I'm gonna cut your taxes.
+I'm going to cut your taxes.

-I'm a I'm uh you know, you uh I feel your pain.
+I feel your pain.

-No, no attack ever fed a hungry child.
+No attack ever fed a hungry child.

-Uh one more from uh Huckabee.
+One more from Huckabee.

-Uh we got a little interaction going on here.
+We've got a little interaction going on here.

-Uh Governor Huckabee, we got the polls of this debate.
+Governor Huckabee, we got the polls of this debate.

 Congressman Paul says, come home.

-Congressman Hunter says we gotta stay.
+Congressman Hunter says we got to stay.

 Is there a middle ground in this debate on Iraq?